 Deirup says her favorite part of running the gallery so far has been “getting to expose people whose work I’ve always loved who I think are underrepresented.
 We just want to show the best work we can, regardless of where it is from.”

 Mother Gallery is open from noon to 5 p.m.
 Wednesday through Saturday.
 See mothergallery.art.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.